ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 >> ## Solution
 >>
 >> Here are some examples of every-day conditional statements.
->>
 >> - IF you eat food, THEN you will NOT be hungry
 >> - IF it is my birthday AND I want to cry, THEN I will cry
 >> - IF my grade < 100 AND my grade > 90, THEN my grade is an A
 > {: .solution}
 {: .challenge}

-The next type of conditional statement adds a level of complexity with the IF...
+The next type of conditional statement adds another level of complexity with the IF...
 THEN...
 ELSE format.
 By adding the ELSE condition to an IF...
 THEN statement we are able to have alternative conclusions to our hypothesis.

 ![Conditional IF...
 THEN...
 ELSE Statements](../fig/if-else-statement-in-R-11.webp){: width="500" }
 *[Image source][ifElseInR]*

-The following is an example of an every-day moment that requires a decision with multiple conditional outcomes.
+The following are examples of every-day moments that require decisions with multiple conditional outcomes.

-**Pseudocode:**
+- IF cell phone battery does NOT have power, THEN plug in ELSE turn on
+- IF hair is dry, THEN put in braid ELSE dry with blowdryer
+- IF pizza is hot, THEN eat ELSE heat

 > ## Challenge - Conditional Statements 2
 >
+> What are some more examples of IF...
+THEN...
+ELSE conditional statments using every-day actions or items?
 >
->
-> **Hint:**
+> **Hint**
 > Use multiple ELSE conclusions and a combination of the following operators to add complexity to your statements!
 > - Comparison operators (>, <, =, >=, <=, !=)
 > - Boolean operators (AND, OR, NOT)
->
->> ## Solution
->>
->>
-> {: .solution}
 {: .challenge}

 A more advanced type of conditional statement combines multiple IF...
 THEN...
 ELSE statements to make a compound statememnt with many alternative outcomes.